-The term "refund" is defined as financial aid and/or cash payments minus the amount of charges retained by the institution for the student's actual period of enrollment.
+The term "refund" is defined as financial aid and/or cash payments minus tuition and fees.
 Any student who withdraws from the University may be eligible for a refund of institutional charges (tuition, fees, room, etc.), according to the University published refund policy.
 However, a student who received financial aid and withdraws from the University may be required to refund all or a portion of the financial aid award to the appropriate financial aid programs.
 Generally, refunds fall under three categories: